bvbohnen/X4_Customizer/Documentation.md

       - Optional, tag name of cargo types to modify.
       - Expected to be one of: 'solid', 'liquid', 'container'.
       - If not given, all cargo types are modified.
+    * skip
+      - Optional, bool, if True then this group is not edited.
+      - Can be used in early matching rules to remove ships from all later matching rules.

+    Example:
+    ```
+    Adjust_Ship_Cargo_Capacity(
+        {'match_all' : ['purpose mine'],  'multiplier' : 2,},
+        {'match_all' : ['purpose trade'], 'multiplier' : 1.5},
+        )
+    ```

   * Rescale_Ship_Speeds

     Rescales the speeds of different ship classes, centering on the give target average speeds.
 Ships are assumed to be using their fastest race engines.
 Averaged across all ships of the rule match.

+    Args are one or more dictionaries with these fields, where matching rules are applied in order, with a ship being grouped by the first rule it matches:

     * average
       - Float, the new average speed to adjust to.